hopeit-git/hopeit.engine/README.md

 **hopeit.apps_client**

-Plugin to invoke other hopeit app events using http GET and POST requests, with retrying and circuit breaker
+Plugin to invoke other applications based on `hopeit.engine` using http GET and POST requests, with retrying and circuit breaker.

 ```
 pip install hopeit.engine[apps-client]